roh710/WebChurchBooking/README.md

     echo $v." ".$x."<br>";
     }

-With heavy modification of above code, below is the output:
+With a heavy modification of above code, below is the output:

     Array
     (